MichalMazurek/pyuubin/README.md

 ## Running the service

 You need to run the API and Worker for the system to work.
+Also you need a Redis instance running somewhere and API and Worker configured to use it.

 ### The API